Long exposure shot of guests on an Upper Antelope Canyon tour

 Here are distances to Antelope Canyon from popular nearby destinations:

-- Antelope Canyon from Grand Canyon South - 135 miles
+• Antelope Canyon from Grand Canyon South Rim - 135 miles

 Best Time To Visit Antelope Canyon

 The most popular time to visit Antelope Canyon is spring or fall.
 In general, the weather is most pleasant between late March to early October.
-This window offers the best season to capture similarly famous photos you have seen of this destination and avoids the crazy summer heat.
+This time period offers the best season to capture similarly famous photos you have seen of this destination and avoids the intense summer heat.

 But be prepared!
 More than 1 million visitors descend on Antelope Canyon each year and the narrow and confined attraction can be quite crowded.